ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.3.1 ***
+- FIX: Fixed wrong chechs in PAL driver (bug 3224681)(backported to 2.2.3).
 - FIX: Fixed wrong checks in I/O Queues (bug 3219197)(backported to 2.2.3).
 - FIX: Fixed invalid assertion in adcConvert() (bug 3205410)(backported to 2.2.3).